 Breaking news on the study, promotion and adoption of election methods reform worldwide.
 Increasingly important systems of voting like instant-runoff voting, approval voting, top-two voting and proportional representation will be covered in this section.
 Our resident DC experts on election methods include authors Aaron Hamlin, augustin, Michael Ossipoff and Richard Fobes.
-You can also join our weekly newsletter to keep informed or visit our Third Party and Election Reform pages.
+Also visit our Third Party, Election Reform and Election Technology pages.

 Voting systems, also known as election methods, have a revolutionary potential that is not grasped by the general public even though there is an entire universe of research on this topic.

 When we were just getting started as a website, Democracy Chronicles founder Adrian Tawfik conducted an exclusive interview series with an international group of election method proponents including prominent signers of the Declaration of Election-Method Reform Advocates.
 It is a great example of the diversity of the people involved.
 The best place to start off is the Democracy Chronicles introduction and then take a look at each of these interviews:

 - Richard Fobes – Election Method Reformer Speaks With DC